S-anne-johnson/BP_reaction_Calculations_Gateway_Cloning/README.md

 The script will perform the following process:

-1.Add column for the ng needed to get 25 fmol gene fragment.
+1. Add column for the ng needed to get 25 fmol gene fragment.

 - ng needed to get 25 fmol gene fragment = (length of DNA sequence) x 0.0165